π In This Article

 - Has a physical NJ business address and verifiable local presence

-- Has BBB accreditation, Google reviews, and a track record of completed transactions
+- Has Google reviews and a track record of completed transactions

 - Pays using certified funds (wire transfer or cashier's check) through the title company